s175573/KIRCLE/README.md

 git clone --recursive https://github.com/gaog94/kir-genotyper
 ```

-Then add the path to the kir-genotyper file to the path.
+Then add the path to the kir-genotyper files to the path.

 # Description
 KIR Genotyper is an algorithm that takes BLAST output from Whole Exome Sequencing (WXS) or Whole Genome Sequencing (WGS) reads mapping to a particular KIR gene and predicts the allelic genotype of that KIR gene in that sample.